 - Yellow.
 This means “caution” or “slow down.”
-The yellow zone is 50 to 80 percent of your
+The yellow zone is 50% to 80% of your personal

-personal best.
-Measurements in this zone are a sign that your large airways are starting
+best.
+Measurements in this zone are a sign that your large airways are starting to

 short of breath, or feeling like your chest is tightening.
 These symptoms may keep